leolanese/leolanese/README.md

 In essence, SEM roles revolves around `leadership`, `mentorship`, `innovation` and `culture-building` to drive `both individual and collective success` within the engineering team and the broader organisation.
 By embracing `servant leadership`, `situational leadership` and `Agile` I can provide for an environment where the teams thrive, achieving remarkable results.

-> Always remember Leading is not about being at the top; it's about serving those who follow you 🙌
+> Always remember: `Leading is not about being at the top; it's about serving those who follow you` 🙌

 <br /><br />